ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-8. How can you fetch unique department names from the Worker table and display their lengths?
+Q. How can you fetch unique department names from the Worker table and display their lengths?

 <details ><summary><b>Answer</b></summary>
     <p>